MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-datasets/manage-cube-objects/create-a-cube-object.md

 <Available since="2021 Update 6" />

-You want to create a new `Actual vs Forecast Performance Cube` cube object under the `Public Objects` folder in the `Strategy Tutorial` project.
+You want to create a new `Actual vs Forecast Performance Cube` cube object under the `Public Objects` folder in the `MicroStrategy Tutorial` project.
 The folder object ID is `98FE182C2A10427EACE0CD30B6768258`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 Sample Curl: